cham252/Project-X/README.md

 ## 🏆 Objectives
 The goals of this lab were:
 - **Hands-on practice** — replicate the core parts of a business network.
-- **Portfolio building** — document and showcase my work to highlight my skills.
 - **Security-first mindset** — simulate cyberattacks and practice real detection and response.
 - **Cost-effective learning** — built entirely on my own hardware, with free and open-source tools where possible.